IMPORTANT: Change of Mailing Address

 - a copy of the decision, proposal or order being appealed

-Appeals and applications can be sent to the LAT by mail, fax, e-mail or delivered in person.
+Appeals and applications can be sent to the LAT by mail or fax.

 Timelines for filing an appeal or application with LAT are different depending on the case type.